SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

   If you have multiple GPUs, you may also want to look at `--split-mode` and `--main-gpu` arguments.
 - `--model` (`LLAMA_ARG_MODEL`) - path to the GGUF model file.

-Most of the options available in `sampling params` section are described in detail [below](#list-of-llm-configuration-options-and-samplers-available-in-llamacpp).
+Most of the options from `sampling params` section are described in detail [below](#list-of-llm-configuration-options-and-samplers-available-in-llamacpp).
 Server-specific arguments are:

 - `--no-context-shift` (`LLAMA_ARG_NO_CONTEXT_SHIFT`) - by default, when context is filled up, it will be shifted ("oldest" tokens are discarded in favour of freshly generated ones).